Bilevel Layer-Positioning LoRA for Real Image Dehazing¶

 TL;DR¶

-This paper proposes BiLaLoRA, which employs bilevel optimization to automatically identify the optimal network layers for LoRA insertion, coupled with H2C Loss — an unsupervised dehazing loss based on CLIP semantic directions — to efficiently adapt synthetic-data-pretrained dehazing models to real-world scenes.
-The approach reduces training time by 77.7% while matching full fine-tuning performance, and generalizes across models and domains.
+Ours proposes BiLaLoRA, which automatically locates the optimal network layers for LoRA insertion through bilevel optimization.
+Combined with H2C Loss (an unsupervised dehazing loss based on CLIP semantic directions), it achieves efficient adaptation of synthetic-data pre-trained dehazing models to real-world scenarios—reducing training time by 77.7% while maintaining performance comparable to full fine-tuning across models and domains.

 Background & Motivation¶

-Image dehazing is a classical problem in low-level vision.
-Mainstream methods rely on synthetic data (e.g., ITS/OTS from the RESIDE dataset) for supervised training, but suffer from a severe domain gap:
+Image dehazing is a classic low-level vision problem.
+Current mainstream methods rely on supervised training with synthetic data (e.g., ITS/OTS from RESIDE), but face severe domain gap issues:

-Synthetic-to-real domain gap: Synthetic hazy images are generated via the atmospheric scattering model \(I(x) = J(x)t(x) + A(1-t(x))\), which differs significantly from the complex degradations in real haze (non-uniform haze, color shifts, multi-layer fog, etc.).
+Synthetic-Real Domain Gap: Synthetic hazy images generated via the atmospheric scattering model \(I(x) = J(x)t(x) + A(1-t(x))\) differ significantly from complex real-world degradation (non-uniform haze, color shifts, multi-layer haze, etc.).

-Absence of paired real data: It is nearly impossible to obtain paired hazy/clear images of the same real scene, rendering conventional supervised fine-tuning infeasible.
+Unpaired Real Data: It is nearly impossible to obtain paired hazy/haze-free images in real scenarios, making traditional supervised fine-tuning infeasible.

-High cost of full fine-tuning: For Transformer-based dehazing models, updating all parameters is time-consuming and prone to overfitting on limited adaptation data.
+High Cost of Full Fine-tuning: For Transformer-based dehazing models, fine-tuning all parameters is time-consuming and prone to overfitting on limited adaptation data.

-Limitations of prior methods: - Domain adaptation methods (DA-dehazing, USID-Net) rely on CycleGAN-style translation, which suffers from training instability and may introduce artifacts. - LoRA fine-tuning reduces parameter count, but the choice of which layers to insert LoRA into is critical — random or uniform placement is far from optimal.
+Limitations of Prior Work: - Domain Adaptation Methods (DA-dehazing, USID-Net) use CycleGAN-style translation, but training is unstable and may introduce artifacts. - LoRA Fine-tuning reduces parameter count, but where to insert LoRA is critical—random selection or uniform distribution is far from optimal.

 Core Problem¶